 Network Policies or Restrictions: The default SSH port may be limited or blocked in some network situations, such as business networks or open Wi-Fi hotspots.
 You can get around these restrictions and still make SSH sessions by changing to a different port.

-Compliance or Regulatory Requirements: Security audits or regulatory requirements may suggest or demand the use of non-standard SSH ports as part of a security policy in particular industries or organizations.
+Compliance or Regulatory Requirements: Security audits or regulatory requirements may suggest or demand using non-standard SSH ports as part of a security policy in particular industries or organizations.
 The SSH server typically operates on port 22.
 There are times when it is run in a different port, though.
-When running the ssh command on Linux, the -p port> option allows you to specify the port number to connect to.
+When running the ssh command on Linux, the -p port> option allows you to specify the port number to connect.

 For instance, type: to connect to a remote server that listens on port 2222.